qfeuilla/Fluid-engine/README.md

 ### 06/03/2020

 I am starting to understand the main lines of the solver now it is time for me to trying to find a good algoritm.
 My main goal is to have an algorithme that is the most optimized I can.
 I will focus on the display later. see DFSPH_algoritm.md

+### 08/03/2020

+Now that i have an aproximal algorithm I will build step by step.
+So from now I will focus on the neighbour searching.